RubMertens/exceptionsexampleforinterview/README.md

 ### Requirements
 Run the tests of the GameReportTests project.
 We have a failing requirement.
 Try to locate the problem and get the test green.

-### Technical issue
+### Code review
-The  `ScoreRepository` class has a vulnerability, how can we fix it?
+- The `ScoreRepository` class has a vulnerability.
+Wich one and how can we fix it.
+- The `GameBuilder` class uses a `HashSet` and a `List`, why?
+There is also a `participantMap` variable, how does it work?
+Should we improve the `Player` class to enforce our design?